Serenity (Clara): Description

 The name of William Henry Schuetze on the base is misspelled.
-Due to vandalism, the sculpture is missing several pieces.
+Due to vandalism, the sculpture is missing the nose and one hand.
 The sculpture is located along a walkway in the northwest portion of Meridian Hill Park, an urban park in Washington, D.C., and is partially obscured by trees.
 Serenity is owned and maintained by the National Park Service (NPS), an agency of the United States Department of the Interior.
-It is one of several artworks in the park, including the Joan of Arc equestrian statue, the Dante Alighieri statue, the James Buchanan Memorial, and the Noyes Armillary Sphere.
+It is one of several artworks in the park; other artworks include the Joan of Arc equestrian statue, the Dante Alighieri statue, the James Buchanan Memorial, and the Noyes Armillary Sphere.

 History

 Background

 The sculpture is dedicated to military officer William H. Schuetze (1853–1902).

 Charles Deering, an American businessman, philanthropist, and art collector, built a house in Sitges, Spain, in 1917.
 Among the many artists whose works were displayed on the property, now housing the Palau de Maricel museum, was Josep Clarà, a prominent Spanish-Catalan sculptor whom Deering befriended.
 According to art historian Kineton Parkes, Clarà "absorbed all modern ideas on sculpture, and amalgamated them with those of the grandeur of classical work, and the work of the Renaissance.
 Phidias and Michealangelo are his teachers, as well as Rodin."
 In 1915, Deering commissioned Clarà to create a sculpture for his home in Sitges.
-The piece, titled Serenity, was not completed until 1921, at which time there was no longer space for it at Deering's house.
+The piece, titled Serenity, was not completed until 1921, at which time there was no longer space for it.

 Deering dedicated the sculpture to his longtime friend, Lieutenant Commander William Henry Schuetze, who had died in Washington, D.C., in 1902.
 Schuetze and Deering attended the United States Naval Academy where they were roommates and became lifelong friends.
 Schuetze graduated first in his class in 1873.
 One of his early assignments in the United States Navy was the retrieval of bodies from the ill-fated Jeannette expedition.
 He later served in the White Squadron and as a navigator on the USS Iowa during the Spanish–American War.
 After his death, Captain Samuel C. Lemly, Judge Advocate General of the Navy, said "No words of praise are too strong for this gallant officer."
 His funeral took place at St. John's Episcopal Church, Lafayette Square.